johncollinson2001/ed-simulator/docs/FHIRServer.md

 ﻿# FHIR Server

-:warning: The solution currently only integrates with Azure API for FHIR, however in future other FHIR servers could be supported.
+:warning: Due to the only authentication mechanism implemented so far the solution currently only integrates
+> with Azure API for FHIR, however support for other FHIR servers could be easily added if required.

 ## Configuration